Deacs host Towson, Georgetown and Marshall starting on Saturday

 Following the 2012 season, Wake Forest set a school record with six current players drafted in the MLB First Year Player Draft.
-Mac Williamson and Tim Cooney both went in the Third Round, Carlos Lopez was taken in the 12th Round, Brian Holmes was drafted in the 13th Round, Pat Blair went in the 24th Round and Michael Dimock was drafted in the 37th Round.
-Incoming freshman Mark McCoy was also selected in the 26th Round.
+Mac Williamson and Tim Cooney both went in the Third Round, Carlos Lopez was taken in the 12th Round, Brian Holmes was drafted in the 13th Round, Blair went in the 24th Round and Michael Dimock was drafted in the 37th Round.
+Current sophomore Mark McCoy was also selected in the 26th Round.

 More impressive than any on-the-field accomplishments, Walter selflessly donated a kidney to outfielder Kevin Jordan just days before the 2011 season opener.
 Jordan was diagnosed with a serious kidney disease and needed a transplant.
 Without hesitation, Walter gave Jordan one of his own, and in turn, gave Jordan an opportunity at a new life.

 Entering his 18th year as a head coach, Walter has amassed an overall record of 530-447.
 His 500th-career win came at home against Clemson (2-1) on May 18, 2012.

 Prior to coming to Wake Forest, Walter spent five seasons at New Orleans.
 He compiled a 153-147 record at UNO and helped the Privateers to consecutive NCAA Tournament appearances in 2007 and 2008.